insolar/mainnet/README.md

    In a local setup, the "nodes" are simply services listening on different ports.<br>
    The default number of nodes is 5.<br>
    You can vary this number by commenting/uncommenting nodes in the `discovery_nodes` section in `scripts/insolard/bootstrap_template.yaml`.

+### Test locally

-3. When the pulse watcher says `INSOLAR STATE: READY`, you can run a benchmark in another terminal tab/window:
+When the pulse watcher says `INSOLAR STATE: READY`, you can run a benchmark in another terminal tab/window:
      ```
      bin/benchmark -c=4 -r=25 -k=.artifacts/launchnet/configs/
      ```